anisbet/pipe/Readme.md

 The order of operations is as follows:
 ```
   -x - Usage message, then exits.
+  -k - Run a series of scripted commands.
   -L - Output only specified lines, or range of lines.
   -A - Displays line numbers or summary of duplicates if '-D' is selected.
   -u - Encode specified columns into URL-safe strings.